 - New bottle caps

-While it may look far from environmentally friendly, foam packaging is mostly made of air and can be recycled.
+While it may look far from environmentally friendly, foam packaging is mainly made of air and can be recycled.
 It can be remade into insulation, building products for home renovations and new styrofoam packaging.